top of page

 These radioactive wastes present a huge disposal problem, lasting millennia, that the UK is still only talking about.
 For some informed comment on just how big this problem is (and growing!) see: Q&A: Dealing with Britain's nuclear waste? | (The Engineer).

-ECS presents none of these horrendous problems.
+The Energy Conversion System presents none of these horrendous problems.
 When its long life is over, cut it up for scrap, recycle and rebuild it!

 Climate Change

-One third of the world’s energy and 36% of CO2 is used & produced by industry.
+One-third of the world’s energy and 36% of CO2 is used & produced by industry.
 The primary industries such as chemical, petrochemical, iron & steel, cement, paper & pulp account for more than two thirds of these amounts.

-The chemical and steel making industries use large amounts of hydrogen, oxygen and electricity and currently produce significant amounts of green house gases.
+The chemical and steel-making industries use large amounts of hydrogen, oxygen and electricity and currently produce significant amounts of greenhouse gases.

 The Swedish mining company LKAB, in conjunction with others, will switch from making iron pellets to producing carbon-free sponge iron, using hydrogen technology.
 This move will cut an estimated 35m tonnes of CO2 from the atmosphere.
 For more information see: